Geophilus flavus: Distribution

-Rainy canal in Chesire, England.
+Rainy canal in Cheshire, England.
 Likely habitat for G.flavus.

 The species is widely distributed across regions of Europe, North America and Australia, in suitable local environments such as grassy woodlands and forests.
 G.flavus can be found throughout most of the Palaearctic region, from North-West Africa through to Siberia.
 The species is common in the entire Baltic basin, occurring in a range of tropical, costal and temperate habitats.
 G.flavus are particularly sensitive to relative humidity, as they lose water through their exoskeleton, spiracles and cuticles.
 As such, the species is most abundant in microsites of high humidity and rainfall.

 Reproduction

 G.flavus is a sexually reproducing species, much like other arthropods.
 First, a courting ritual takes place, involving a series of defensive postures and tapping of the legs and antennae on the extremities of the partner.
 The male G.flavus then produces a web and deposits sperm for the female to collect.
-The species is generally solitary unless mating or guarding eggs or hatchlings The females lay clutches of 50-60 eggs in soil or rotten wood.
+The species is generally solitary unless mating or guarding eggs or hatchlings The females lay clutches of 50–60 eggs in soil or rotten wood.
 They stand guard over the eggs until the young are hatched, protecting their brood by lying in a sternum-upward position.
 This positions the female's defensive glands away from the young, protecting the vulnerable eggs from poisonous secretions.
 The Mother takes care of the brood for several weeks or months, until the young are developed enough to hunt on their own.
 The average life cycle of the centipede is anywhere from 2–6 years, depending on habitat and seasonal demands.